darik0d/hackathon-ns/README.md

-# DevProbe
+# Bugify

-DevProbe is a powerful developer auditing tool that strategically introduces controlled bugs into codebases to help companies evaluate their development teams and improve their quality assurance processes.
+Bugify is a powerful developer auditing tool that strategically introduces controlled bugs into codebases to help companies evaluate their development teams and improve their quality assurance processes.

 ## Make malicious code easier
-DevProbe specializes in generating sophisticated bugs and code vulnerabilities directly into your codebase:
+Bugify specializes in generating sophisticated bugs and code vulnerabilities directly into your codebase:

 Insert complex logical errors that bypass typical static analysis Create subtle memory leaks and resource management issues